-Symbols like © ® ™ and special characters often need to be inserted into content.
+Special characters and symbols like © ® ™ and others often need to be inserted into content.

-We have created a detailed step-by-step tutorial that explains how to use the WordPress editor here:
+We have created a step-by-step tutorial that explains how to use the WordPress editor here:

-If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …
+If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …

-Select the item you would like to use from the Special character table to add it to your post or page …
+Click on the character you would like to use from the Special character pop-up window to insert it into your post (or page) …

 These symbols are called HTML character entities or extended characters.
-They are created by typing or adding character combinations into your web page that the web browser then interprets as special symbols.
+They are generated by typing or adding a combination of characters into your web page that the browser then interprets as symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See further below for references useful information about custom characters and symbols.
+- See further below for references additional information about custom characters and symbols.

-Text smilies are created by typing two or more punctuation marks.
+Text smileys are created by typing two or more punctuation marks.
 For example:

-By default, WordPress automatically converts text smilies to graphic images.
+By default, WordPress automatically converts text smileys to graphic images.
 Thus, when you type 😉 in your post you see 😉 when you preview or publish your post.